FI:PV121 Computer Music I - Course Information

 - Assessment methods

-- There are two possibilities to complete the course.
+- There are three possibilities to complete the course.
 To gain one credit, students have to write a short report summarizing the knowledge gained in the course.
 To gain two credits (colloquium), students have to present their work with a music program and its short description.
 The description have to be published on the web page of the course to made available to other students.
 The chosen music program can be student-made software or a commercial program created for musical composers, users, adapters and computer specialists.
+To gain three credits (exam), a high-quality work (especially a student-made program demonstrated to other students) is required.

 - Language of instruction